bveratudela/sebc-security/ldap/README.md

 service cloudera-scm-server restart
 ```

-Test your configuration by logging into Cloudera Manager using the admin:passw0rd credentials.
-Take a screenshot and show that you are logged into Cloudera Manager as an admin user (member of the Full Administrator Group).
+Test your configuration by logging into Cloudera Manager using the admin:passw0rd as well as userX:passw0rd credentials.
+Take a screenshot and show that you are logged into Cloudera Manager as an admin user (member of the Full Administrator Group) and then also as a regular user without administrative capabilities.